The Carolingian Empire in the 8th and 9th centuries laid the basis for the subsequent Holy Roman Empire.

 In effect, the Holy Roman Emperor effectively ruled as the king of both Italy and Germany, with the title of the “Emperor” being bestowed only by the Pope, after the consent of notable German princes had been given.

-Typically, the most powerful Holy Roman Emperors reigned during the early High Middle Ages.
+Typically, the most powerful Holy Roman Emperors reigned during the early and high medieval periods.
 From then onwards, the power of the Emperor became more and more dependent upon the German princes.
-Following are some of the most famous Holy Roman Emperors.

 Frederick III died in 1493.
-The vast inheritances which he was able to secure for his family through alliances, marriages into royal families of Europe and wars ensured that the House of Habsburg would remain one of the most powerful families of Europe for many centuries.
+The vast inheritances which he was able to secure for his family through alliances, marriages into royal families of Europe, and wars ensured that the House of Habsburg would remain one of the most powerful families in Europe for many centuries.

 Learn More about Famous Holy Roman Empire Kings at Wikipedia